 CEO Dan Hogan

-Updated: As anticipated, Hogan on 25 August announced closing a $5MM investment transaction with Connecticut-based Coliseum Capital Management.
+Updated: Hogan filed to pursue a $1.5MM capital raise 5 Nov.
+2015.
+Earlier: Aug.
+25, 2014: Hogan announced closing a $5MM investment transaction with Connecticut-based Coliseum Capital Management.
 Our original story follows.-Ed.

 MEDALOGIX, the predictive analytics healthtech startup, is soon likely to complete a pivotal Series A capital raise outside of Nashville, on what its chief believes are better terms than it could find here.